sbslee/streamlit-openai/README.md

 - Easily create chat interfaces in Streamlit
 - Real-time streaming responses using the Responses API
-- Integration with OpenAI tools: function calling, file search, code interpreter, vision, and more
+- Integration with OpenAI tools: function calling, MCP, file search, code interpreter, vision, web search, and more
 - File input support for richer interactions
 - Fully customizable chat interface, including model selection, temperature settings, and more
 - Support for saving and retrieving chat history